η-Aquarid meteor shower

-The τ–Aquarid meteor shower will reach its maximum rate of activity on 6 August 2019.
-Some shooting stars associated with the shower are expected to be visible each night from July to August.
+The η–Aquarid meteor shower will reach its maximum rate of activity on 6 May 2016.
+Some shooting stars associated with the shower are expected to be visible each night from 24 Apr to 20 May.

-The radiant of the τ–Aquarid meteor shower is at around right ascension 22h30m, declination 15°S, as shown by the green cross on the planetarium above.
+The radiant of the η–Aquarid meteor shower is at around right ascension 21h50m, declination -01°, as shown by the green cross on the planetarium above.
+At midnight, it appears 10° below your eastern horizon from London (click to change).
 All of the meteors will appear to be travelling directly outward from this point, as indicated by the white lines drawn above.